risingwavelabs/risingwave-docs-legacy/docs/data-delivery.md

 SET sink_decouple = false;
 ```

-Sink decouple is enabled by default for the following sinks if the sink is append-only.
+By default, the decoupling feature is enabled for Kafka, Pulsar, Kinesis, Google Pub/Sub, Nats, and MQTT sinks.
+Additionally, the JDBC sink below will have decoupling enabled by default if the sink is append-only.

 - [Kafka](/guides/create-sink-kafka.md)
 - [Pulsar](/guides/sink-to-pulsar.md)